-Here are the 88 companies that launched at YC’s W19 Demo Day 2
+All 88 companies from Y Combinator’s W19 Demo Day 2

 Portal Entryways: Portal automatically opens doors for wheelchair users and keeps them open until they’ve gone through.
 Many existing accessibility buttons are out of reach, or too far from doors to be helpful; Portal uses a smartphone app on the user’s phone to control these existing buttons (modified with Portal’s hardware), effectively hitting the button for them.
 Portal is focusing on public places with many doors at first, like universities and malls.
 We wrote about Portal Entryways on TechCrunch here.

 Blueberry Medical: A pediatric telemedicine company that provides medical care instantly to families.
 Blueberry provides constant contact, the ability to talk to a pediatrician 24/7 and at-home testing kits for a total of $8 per month.
-They’ve just completed a paid consumer pilot and were able to resolve 50 percent of issues without in-person care.
+They’ve just completed a paid consumer pilot and say they were able to resolve 84 percent of issues without in-person care.
 They’ve partnered with insurance providers to reduce ER visits.

 Maitian.ai: Maitian is building the next generation of vending machines, taking notes from the hotel mini-bar fridge and allowing businesses to sell food in a way that’s friendlier than the average vending machine.
 Users swipe their credit card, open the door to the machine and pick out what they want.
 The team is focusing on South East Asia and has launched in 2 locations.